Polydystopia/DystopiaPolyScript/README.md

 ## General

-This mod’s sole purpose is to redirect the Poly backend to a custom server.
+This mod’s sole purpose is to redirect the game to a custom backend.
 On first launch, it will generate a file named `polydystopia_server_config.json` in your game’s root directory.
 Simply open that JSON file and update it to point at a custom server.